freenas/freenas-docs/userguide/vms.rst

 performance, but requires the operating system installed in the VM to support VirtIO disk devices.

-If a specific sector size is required, enter the number of bytes into :guilabel:`Disk sector size`.
+If a specific sector size is required, enter the number of bytes in :guilabel:`Disk sector size`.
 The default of *0* leaves the sector size unset.

 .. _vms-raw-file: